 A study published in 2012 on contact dermatitis and photosensitivity argued that Quercetin can effectively inhibit secretion of histamine and PGD2.
 When compared to Cromolyn, Quercetin significantly decreased contact dermatitis and photosensitivity and was argued to be a promising candidate as an effective mast cell inhibitor through sufficient oral absorption.
 (Weng et al., 2012)

 Another study supports these claims as it concluded that Quercetin can eliminate erythema and burning due to niacin in patients with coronary artery disease by inhibiting PGD2.
 (Kalogeromitros et al., 2008)

-There is also treatment model for alopecia areata with quercetin based on studies in mice.
+There is also a treatment model for alopecia areata with quercetin based on studies in mice.
 The mice were treated with subcutaneous quercetin and hair regrowth was observed in lesional areas.
-The study also showed that a systematic delivery of quercetin through intraperitoneal injections prevented and reduced spontaneous onset of alopecia areata.
+The study also showed that a systematic delivery of quercetin through intraperitoneal injections prevented and reduced the spontaneous onset of alopecia areata.
 (Wikramanayake et al., 2012)

 Quercetin is found in various foods, from broccoli, berries, apples to tea and red wine.
 It can also be added as a dietary supplement.
 (Erdman et al., 2007)